 Cleveland Clinic Canada recently became the Official Healthcare Provider for the Toronto Maple Leafs alumni.
 In recent months, dozens of former Maple Leafs hockey players have visited the clinic for their annual Executive Health assessments.
 The alumni have been thrilled with our facilities, our services and, most importantly, our care – and we have received some incredible feedback from them.
 “I was treated so well it was ridiculous,” said one alumnus.
-On his way out, another exclaimed: “You guys are so good, it makes me want to get sick just to come back.”
-Below are some photos of the alumni in action during their time at the clinic.
+On his way out, another exclaimed: “You guys are so good, it makes me want to get sick just to come back.

 Social Media Buzz

 Cleveland Clinic Canada is now on Twitter!
 Follow us @CleveClinicCan for the latest health news, recipes, events and links to our specialists appearing in the media.
 Plus recently Cleveland Clinic was named to TIME magazine's list of best Twitter feeds of 2014!

 There’s an App for That

 All of our Executive Health patients can now access their health information online through our secure MyChart system and MyChart app.
 Within a week of their appointment, patients can sign in and access their test results and summary letters from any location, at any time.
 Staying on top of your health has never been easier - it’s right at your fingertips!